-If these elements are not established with respect to a given request, the determination of appropriateness will most likely require a peer-to-peer conversation to understand the individual and unique facts that would supersede the requirements set forth above.
-During the peer-to-peer conversation, factors such as patient acuity and setting of service may also be taken into account.
+If these elements are not established with respect to a given request, the determination of appropriateness will most likely require a peer-to-peer conversation to understand the individual and unique facts that would justify a finding of clinical appropriateness.
+During the peer-to-peer conversation, factors such as patient acuity and setting of service may also be taken into account to the extent permitted by law.